pingcap/docs-cn/sql/encrypted-connections.md

 ......
 ```

-Besides, for the official MySQL client, you can also use the `STATUS` or `\s` statement to view the connection status:
+For the official MySQL client, you can also use the `STATUS` or `\s` statement to view the connection status:

 ```
 mysql> \s